cytosom-package/CytoSOM/README.md

 ```
 Note that in this case the data have been already compensated.

-4. Create two polygon gates, the first one within the 2D plot "FSC-A" x "SSC-A" using `.fcs` files 1 and 3, the second one within the 2D plot "FSC-A" x "Livedead" (from 0 to 10000) using `.fcs` files 2 and 4:
+4. Create two polygon gates, eg the first one within the 2D plot "FSC-A" x "SSC-A" using `.fcs` files 1 and 3, the second one within the 2D plot "FSC-A" x "Livedead" (from 0 to 10000) using `.fcs` files 2 and 4:
 ```R
 Poly1 <- CytoSOM::InteractivePolyGate(RawData,marker1 = "FSC-A",marker2 = "SSC-A",fcsFiles = c(1,3))
 Poly2 <- CytoSOM::InteractivePolyGate(RawData,marker1 = "FSC-A",marker2 = "Livedead",fcsFiles = c(2,4),ylim=c(0,10000))